SSVEC Currents

 This year, you’ll see SSVEC continuing to:

 From all of us at SSVEC: Happy New Year!
-Here’s to fresh starts, renewed energy, and another great year of powering the places where life happens.
+Here’s to fresh starts, renewed energy, and another great year of powering the places where life happens, as we share in our SSVEC Currents.

 Jason's Message for the November - December Issue: